This article is synchronized and updated to xLog by Mix Space

 Storage> 52 # WebDAV, may vary with different rclone versions

-url> nas.njucite.cn:5006 # It is recommended to use the 10G network at 10.0.0.100:5005 on the server
+url> https://nas.njucite.cn:5006 # It is recommended to use the 10G network on s4 and s5 servers with http://10.0.0.100:5005

 vendor> 7 # Other site/service or software, may vary with different rclone versions